autoloadnextpost/auto-load-next-post/readme.txt

 == Screenshots ==

-1. Plugin Settings Page
+1. Settings Page: Here you can change the theme selectors should you need to.
-2. Theme Support Admin Notification
+2. Admin Notice: Not declared theme support.

 == Changelog ==
 = 1.4.11 : 23rd April 2018 =